alexander-mathieu/little_shop/README.md

 # Little Shop

 _Little Shop_ is an extension project, building off a fictitious e-commerce site built by [Turing School of Software & Design](https://turing.io/).
-The project implements a new merchant dashboard feature, as well as migrating addresses from the user table to it's own separate address table.
+The project implements a new merchant dashboard feature, as well as migrating addresses from the user table in the database to their own separate address table.

 The deployes site can be viewed [here](https://little-shop-final.herokuapp.com/).